kelseym/transporter-app/README.md

 Snapshot creation is currently supported via [python script](https://github.com/kelseym/transporter-plugin/tree/main/snapshot-container) and the Docker container (`xnat/data-snapshot:0.1`).

-## Alpha Version Application
+## Beta Version Application
-* This appliaction is in Alpha release and is subject to breaking changes without notice.
+* This appliaction is in Beta release and is subject to breaking changes without notice.
 * Building this application relies on Maven Central as well as a Maven repository hosted by the XNAT team

 ## Building the Application